donmccaughey/ManOpen/README.md

 ## Requirements

-_ManOpen_ is built on macOS Sierra 10.12 using Xcode 9.2.
+_ManOpen_ is built on macOS High Sierra 10.13 using Xcode 9.3.
 It should run on OS X Yosemite 10.10 and later.

 ## License